Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 An action that has received a contribution from another Union programme, including funds under shared management, may also receive a contribution under the Programme, provided that the contributions do not cover the same costs.
 The rules of the relevant Union programme shall apply to the corresponding contribution to the action.
 The cumulative funding shall not exceed the total eligible costs of the action.
 The support from the different Union programmes may be calculated on a pro-rata basis in accordance with the documents setting out the conditions for support.

-1. The Programme may receive additional financial contributions or contributions in-kind from:
+1. The Programme may receive additional financial contributions or contributions in-kind from any of the following:

 Implementation and forms of Union funding

-1. The Programme shall be implemented under direct management in accordance with the Financial Regulation or under indirect management with bodies referred to in the first subparagraph of point (c) of Article 62(1) of the Financial Regulation.
+1. The Programme shall be implemented under direct management in accordance with the Financial Regulation or under indirect management with bodies referred to in the Article 62(1), first subparagraph, point (c), of the Financial Regulation.

 2. The Programme may provide funding in any of the forms laid down in the Financial Regulation, in particular grants, prizes and procurement.
 It may also provide financing in the form of financial instruments within blending operations.